ace-lab/RSpec-Autograder/README.md

 ### TODO:
 - (requirement) interface with existing parson's problem generation
 - (improvement) create an ergonomic way to make questions for this
+- propogate command error to prarielearn output
+  - confirm this is done

 To use, add the following to  `info.json`  in your question
 ```json